webelcomau/EJBvsCDIvsJSF/README.md

 - Note how there is also a rubbish bin icon/button for invoking Garbage Collection.

+*Below there is a sequence of typical profiler screenshots, but to understand them, you'll need to first briefly inspect the different kinds of backing beans and the types of sessions beans that are injected into them.*

 #### QUICKSTART: Understanding the different EJB session beans